AntonBryansky/SCM-QEP/README.md

 `SCM_Lamb_SL.m` - Spectral Collocation Method for calculation of the dispersion curves for free orthotropic single-layered media.

+`SCM_Lamb_ML.m` - Spectral Collocation Method for calculation of the dispersion curves for free orthotropic multi-layered media.

 `SCM_Lamb_QUADEIG_SL.m` - Spectral Collocation Method reformulated as Quadratic Eigenvalue Problem for calculation of the dispersion curves for free orthotropic single-layered media.

 `SCM_Lamb_QUADEIG_SL.m` - Spectral Collocation Method reformulated as Quadratic Eigenvalue Problem for calculation of the dispersion curves for free orthotropic multi-layered media.